 Creating art for me is to look beyond what can visually be seen to communicate a powerful image on canvas that reveals more than what is immediately apparent, however my art is not meant to relay a personal philosophy, political, social or cultural commentary of the world.

-Join us for the official dedication of “Shaping the Future,” scheduled for Saturday, October 16, 2021, at 5:30 p.m. in the Red & Charline McCombs Campus Center, Mabee Commons.
+“Shaping the Future” was officially dedicated on Saturday, October 16, 2021, at 5:30 p.m. in the Red & Charline McCombs Campus Center, Mabee Commons.

 The Inauguration of Laura Skandera Trombley as the 16th President of Southwestern University